 6. Use hashtags

-As with all social media platforms, LinkedIn also allows you to use hashtags to reach your desired audience for your LinkedIn strategies.
+As with all social media platforms, LinkedIn also allows you to use hashtags to reach your desired audience for your LinkedIn strategies for real estate.

 Unlike Instagram where the recommendation is to use up to 30 hashtags per post, limit your hashtag use on LinkedIn to a maximum of 3-5 per post.
 This is to align with the ‘non-spammy’ best practice protocol LinkedIn promotes.